gleez/react-boilerplate/README.md

 Just `npm install` and `npm run deploy` when you're done.
 Use `npm start` to continuously build.

-Those who can't wait see in action!
+Those who can't wait; see it in action! [http://react.gleez.com/](http://react.gleez.com/)
-Demo is available here [http://react.gleez.com/](http://react.gleez.com/)